-There is no doubt that one of the greatest attractions of a sailing holiday in the Bahamas is the wide range of water-based activities from swimming to deep-sea fishing off Bimini Island.
+There is no doubt that one of the greatest attractions of a sailing holiday in the Bahamas is the wide range of water-based activities from swimming to deep-sea fishing with a fishfinder GPS off Bimini Island.
 The water is so clear in some areas that on a good day, visibility is possible up to 30 metres.
 Even young kids can wear a mask and enjoy seeing the wide variety of marine life in their natural environment.

 For adults, diving and/or snorkelling is one of the main reasons so many holidaymakers visit the islands.
 The island Andros boasts the third biggest barrier reef in the world and also has freshwater blue holes and underwater caves to explore.
 With 5 national parks set in mangrove swamps, mudflats and forests, it is the ideal place to see the full range of the islands’ flora and fauna.

 On the eastern edge of the island group, the Exuma Cays Land and Sea Park is the first marine protected area in the Caribbean where you see everything from undersea gardens to sea turtles.

 Nassau, the capital of New Providence Island, is a bustling town where tourists can enjoy the amenities of a larger town – stock up on provisions, do some souvenir shopping and/or sample local cuisine at its many restaurants.
 Its centrally-located downtown area is full of pastel-coloured colonial buildings which give a glimpse of a bygone era.